ymimouni/Autocomplete/README.md

 ## Approach
-Given a prefix, we need to offer up to 4 suggestions from the list.
+Given a prefix, we need to offer up to 4 suggestions from the list of keywords.
 A trie is a good fit for this problem.
 A pre-order traversal of the trie can help us return the results in alphabetical order.

 ### Assumptions